 You’ve Identified the Statistical Outliers – Now What?

-• Was the outlier caused by error?
+- Was the outlier caused by error?
 Human error, process error, calculation error, etc.: If an inaccuracy is to blame, omission is generally a good idea.
+For instance, if a data entry mistake inflated the number of trial signups, it would make sense to exclude that entry.
 If not, then it may provide valuable insight, and including it may prove important.

-• Will the outlier’s inclusion skew the average?
+- Will the outlier’s inclusion skew the average?
 If so, it should probably be removed.
 If not, removing the outlier may be less crucial to conceiving an accurate picture.
+For instance, in a dataset where most values cluster tightly around a median, a significant outlier can distort the average, leading to misleading conclusions.